Chocolate Dessert Board

 - Add anything else that would enhance your chocolate dessert board selections such as honey, jam, quince paste.
 I thought of adding some chewy gingersnaps which are a seasonal favorite with my family, but I ran out of space.

 - Be cautious with soft cheeses, though, as the FDA still recommends all perishables be refrigerated after 2 hours.
-Food safety experts at Clemson, though, report that cheeses are safe to sit out from 4-8 hours.
+PRO-Tip: Food safety experts at Clemson, though, report that cheeses are safe to sit out for 4-8 hours.

 Cémoi is launching their single sourced chocolate bars in the Ohio and New England areas.
 These sophisticated chocolates offer a French savoir-faire using beans from prime cacao locales along with informative labels with hints on what to expect as one savors each bite.